-How to contact us when you are asking for a coverage decision or appeal about your medical care
+How to contact us when you are asking for a coverage decision, making an appeal, or making a complaint about your medical care

 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
 An appeal is a formal way of asking us to review and change a coverage decision we have made.
-For more information on asking for coverage decisions about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+You can make a complaint about us or one of our network providers, including a complaint about the quality of your care.
+This type of complaint does not involve coverage or payment disputes.
+For more information on asking for coverage decisions or appeals, or on making a complaint about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).